 Art is the same way.
 Paper slumbers in a drawer until we rouse it with pen or paintbrush.
 I know that every time I finish something (whether writing, drawing or cooking), I feel complete.
 I'm not alone.
 So why do we find an excuse to avoid the mat of our creativity?

+Creativity is meandering, if not unlike an ebbing river.
 There were times when I was bold and brave with my art, making all the moves.
 There were art shows and publications, debuts and buzz.
-Then things changed, and a new marriage and unfamiliar country forced me to learn how to follow the flow of my creativity rather than to direct it.
+Then things changed, corporate hierarchy trumped artistic pursuits.
+I wrote in secret and even considered having a pen name for a while.
+Years later, marriage and an unfamiliar country forced me back into the wave of creativity I'm currently riding.